DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 7

 We optimized user interaction mostly on the maps.
 The first one is a D3 map.
-By given date and state in America, the delayed flights depart from the state would be shown in colors.
-Different colors represent delayed reasons.
+The delayed flights would be shown in colors.
+Different colors represent causes of delay.
 The other map is Mapbox.
-With date and departure aiport code, the paths of delayed flights would be shown in a beatiful curve.
+The paths of delayed flights would be shown in a beatiful curve.
 Users can see detailed information of each flight by clicking on the path.

 ## Slide 8